yuanjasper/tp/docs/DeveloperGuide.md

    3. Other incorrect test cases: `addactivity i/CCA s/12:00-13:00`, `addactivity i/ Class d/tuesday s/9:00-13:00` <br> Expected: Similar to previous.

 ### Deleting an Activity
-1. Deletes an activity specified by the time and time of the activity.
+1. Deletes an activity specified by the day and slot of the activity.
    1. Prerequisites: Activity slot needs to be exact and reflect an activity slot in the current schedule.
    2. Prerequisites: Activity deleted cannot be a tuition slot, that was added via `add command` in address book.
    2. Test case: `deleteactivity d/thursday s/18:00-20:00` <br> Expected: Deletes an activity.
 Deleted activity details will be shown on status message.